AndrejStojkovic/MemeCLI/README.md

 ## Known bugs
 - Long text goes outside of image (doesn't wrap).
-- Font size is not equal in all images.
+- Font size is not equal in all image, same for padding.